Lafri-13/dsgp-group23-business-data-harbour/README.md

 4. That data is given to LLM
 5. LLM generates grounded answer

-So your chatbot is **context-aware** and not generic.
+So the chatbot is **context-aware** and not generic.

-That is a very strong architectural decision 👏

----

 ## 5️⃣ AI Chatbot Interface

-You built a chatbot where:
+Built a chatbot where:

 Users can ask: